Partnerships that create change

 Nowzad Donkey Sanctuary

-In 2024, Animal Aid Abroad will be starting a new program with Nowzad, by supporting a fully equipped mobile veterinary clinic to treat working animals, and further expand Nowzad’s reach to Kabul’s outlying districts.
-They hope the mobile unit will carry vaccines, portable stabling and shelters, water troughs, first aid kits, and farrier equipment to help prevent so many of these pressing issues and improve equine welfare in Afghanistan.
+Additionally, Animal Aid Abroad supports the Kabul Working Animal Clinic Program, which provides a fully equipped mobile veterinary clinic to treat working animals and expand Nowzad's outreach to Kabul's outlying districts.
+This mobile unit carries vaccines, portable stabling, shelters, water troughs, first aid kits, and farrier equipment to address pressing issues and improve equine welfare in Afghanistan.

 India